fms-byte/payguard/README.md

 6. Integrated APIs for Supabase authentication flow.
 7. Data Validation with Zod
 8. Connected the Supabase Database and Created User with Authetication
+9. Created APIs for payment processing.
+10. Store Payment information into Payment Tables.

 ### **Upcoming Tasks**
-- **Payment Management System:** Create APIs for payment processing.
-- **Connect with Payment Tables:** Store Payment information into Payment Tables.
+- **Payment Bug Fix:** Initiating 3 entries in stripe transection, and the 1st transection id is being inserted into supabase, but the 3rd one is becoming successfull transaction.
+- **Admin Panel:** Add functionality of Admin panel.
 - **Document Upload Functionality:** Integrate Supabase Storage for file uploads.
 - **Dashboards:** Build detailed user and admin dashboards.
 - **Deployment:** Deploy the application to production.